lprichar/Cake.AzureCli/readme.md

 # Cake.Azure
-A [Cake](http://cakebuild.net) plugin that provides strongly typed and fully intellisense documented access to all 2,833 Azure CLI commands and their 32,669 individual settings.
+A [Cake](http://cakebuild.net) plugin that provides strongly typed, fully intellisense documented, and cross platform access to all 2,833 Azure CLI commands and their 32,669 individual settings.

 # Implementation Details